trex-paxos/trex-paxos-jvm/README.md

 The progress of each node is it's highest promised `N` and it's highest committed slot `S`.
 The command values are journaled to a given slot index.
 Journal writes must be crash-proof (disk flush or equivalent).
 The `sycn()` method of the journal must first flush any commands into their slots and only then flush the `progress`.

 The final question is what happens when nodes have missed messages.
 They can request retransmission using a `catchup` message.
-The additional messages of the protocol are messages to learn which commands have been fixed:
+This implementation uses messages similar to the following code to learn which commands are fixed into which slots:

 ```java
 public record Commit(